 Channel Island Laws receive Royal Assent by being approved by His Majesty The King at a meeting of the Privy Council (The King in Council).

 When an Island Law is first submitted for assent, it is considered by a Committee of the Privy Council known as the Committee for the Affairs of Jersey and Guernsey.
-An Order in Council of February 1952 (PDF, 1 page – 93kb) automatically refers any Channel Island Law or Petition to this Committee for its report.
+Following his accession, King Charles III approved two Orders constituting the Committee; and these Orders ensure the automatic referral of any Channel Island Law or Petition to the Committee for its report.

 If, after consideration of the Law and any other related representations, the Committee reports that it is content for the proposed Law to be approved, the Law will be included in the business to be considered at the next meeting of The King in Council, with a recommendation for formal approval.